espressif/arduino-esp32/libraries/Zigbee/examples/Zigbee_Occupancy_Sensor/README.md

-# Arduino-ESP32 Zigbee Temperature Sensor Example
+# Arduino-ESP32 Zigbee Occupancy Sensor Example

-This example shows how to configure the Zigbee end device and use it as a Home Automation (HA) temperature sensor.
+This example shows how to configure the Zigbee end device and use it as a Home Automation (HA) occupancy sensor (PIR).

 # Supported Targets